ocramz/record-encode/README.md

 This library provides generic machinery to encode values of some algebraic type as points in a vector space.

-Analyzing datasets that have one or more categorical variables (== values having a sum type) typically requires a series of boilerplate transformations, and the `encodeOneHot` function provided here does precisely that.
+Analyzing datasets that have one or more categorical variables (that is, values having a sum type) typically requires a series of boilerplate transformations, and the `encodeOneHot` function provided here does precisely that.

 # Usage example